openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 Any problems with the spreadsheet please email `hardware@androidaps.org <mailto:hardware@androidaps.org>`_, any donations of phone/watch models that still need testing please email `donations@androidaps.org <mailto:hardware@androidaps.org>`_.

-Insulin Pump
+Insulin pump
 ------------
-Please update for Medtronic und Insight Pump (more comparison).
+Please update for Medtronic and Insight Pump (more comparison).

 AndroidAPS currently works with